EventStore/terraform-provider-eventstorecloud/README.md

 - `disk_size` - (`int`, Required) - the size of the data disks in gigabytes.
 This determines how much data can be stored by the cluster.
 The minimum size is 8GB for a cluster in AWS and 10GB for a cluster in GCP.
 - `disk_type` - (`string`, Required) - the type of data disks, which helps determine the performance profile of the cluster.
-Check the table below for supperted disk types for each cloud provider.
+Check the table below for supported disk types for each cloud provider.
 - `server_version` - (`string`, Required) - the version of Event Store Server with which the cluster is provisioned.
   Currently `20.6` and `20.10` are available.
 - `projection_level` - (`string`, Optional) - the mode in which to enable projections.
 Valid values are `off`, `system`